 In connection with each mortgage, there is an agreement with the Organization and DHCD to perfect a second deed of trust.
 In the event of default on the first mortgage or sale of real estate, the other mortgage becomes due on demand.
 If the mortgage is with the Organization, the second deed of trust is forgiven by the Organization using the straight-line method over the life of the loan.
 If the home sale is through DHCD, the second deed of trust is forgiven at the completion of 15 years of ownership.
 If the home is sold prior to 15 years of ownership, the entire forgiven amount is due at the time of the sale.
 These mortgages are not recorded in the financial statements because collection is uncertain and no estimate is available for future payments.
 If the homeowner transfers, sells, or assigns their title or interest in the property, the second mortgage becomes due on demand and the Organization records a gain equal to the balance determined to be reasonably assured of collection.
-Realized gains on second mortgages were \$-0-for the years ended June 30, 2021 and 2020.
+There were no realized gains on second mortgages for the years ended June 30, 2022 and 2021.

 Note 5.
-Long-Term Liabilities
+Notes payable

-Long-term liabilities consist of the following at June 30:
+Notes payable consist of the following at June 30:

-2021 2020 Note payable to the Neighborhood Stabilization Program for a house to be rehabilitated, bearing no interest, due at the time the home is sold to an individual or family, secured by one property located at Plantation Forest Drive, Spotsylvania, Virginia. \$ 113,850 \$ 113,850 Four notes payable to Virginia Housing Development Authority, bearing interest at 3%, due in monthly installments ranging from \$173 to \$408, with maturities ranging from November 2020 to January 2027, collateralized by mortgage receivables that have been pledged by the Organization.
-52,993 65,585 Note payable to BB&T, bearing interest at 5.94%, due in monthly installments of \$967, beginning September 2018, maturing September 2023, collateralized by a vehicle.
-22,147 32,096 Note payable to the Neighborhood Stabilization Program for a house to be rehabilitated, bearing no interest, due at the time the home is sold to an individual or family, secured by one property located at Taverneer Drive, Spotsylvania, Virginia. - 175,000 Note payable to Virginia Partners Bank for a Payroll Protection Program (PPP) loan, bearing interest at 1%, due in monthly installments of \$8,725, beginning November 2020, maturing April 155.000 2022. - 155,000 188,990 541,531 Portion due within one year 137,086 378,369 Long-term debt, net of current portion \$ 51,904 \$ 163,162
+2022 2021 Note payable to the Neighborhood Stabilization Program for a house to be rehabilitated, bearing no interest, due at the time the home is sold to an individual or family, secured by one property located at Winston Place, Stafford, Virginia. \$ 155,500 \$ - Note payable to the Neighborhood Stabilization Program for a house to be rehabilitated, bearing no interest, due at the time the home is sold to an individual or family, secured by one property located at Plantation Forest Drive, Spotsylvania, Virginia.
+64,194 113,850 Four notes payable to Virginia Housing Development Authority, bearing interest at 3%, due in monthly installments ranging from \$173 to \$408, with maturities ranging from November 2020 to January 2027, collateralized by mortgage receivables that have been pledged by the Organization.
+40,309 52,993 Note payable to BB&T, bearing interest at 5.94%, due in monthly installments of \$967, beginning September 2018, maturing September 2023, collateralized by a vehicle.
+11,582 22,147 Portion due within one year 271,585 242,030 188,990 137,086 Notes payable, net of current portion \$ 29,555 \$ 51,904

 Note 5.
-Long-Term Liabilities (Continued)
+Notes Payable (Continued)